j50n/deno-proc/wasm/docs/src/introduction.md

 A practical guide for building WebAssembly applications using Deno and Odin.

+A practical guide for building WebAssembly applications using Deno and Odin.

 ## What This Book Covers

 This is a hands-on guide that takes you from first WASM module to production deployment.
 We use Odin as our systems language (clean syntax, excellent WASM support) and Deno as our runtime (first-class WASM integration).